engineererr/engineerers-workbench/README.md

-# O365-Scripts
+# Migrate on-premises SharePoint profile pictures to SharePoint Online
-Technet gallery
+## Summary
-Title
+In hybrid environments SharePoint users often have already uploaded their profile pictures to SharePoint on-premises user profile service.
-Migrate on-premises SharePoint profile pictures to SharePoint Online
+ To ask them to upload the same images again, but this time to SharePoint Online, is a non viable solution for the users.

-Description
+## Description
 In hybrid environments SharePoint users often have already uploaded their profile pictures to SharePoint on-premises user profile service.
 To ask them to upload the same images again, but this time to SharePoint Online, is a non viable solution for the users.
 To prevent this, the script uploads the images from SharePoint on-premises to SharePoint Online.